Which city is cheaper, Columbus or Orlando?

 Should I visit Orlando or Columbus?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Orlando is a haven for tourists from the entire United States and abroad.
 The most famous sight in Orlando, Walt Disney World, is not actually located in the city at all, but in nearby Lake Buena Vista.
 The area attracts over 50 million visitors a year and the city's sprawling development has created amenities and entertainment options for tourists of all ages.